earthly/website/blog/_posts/2023-03-02-django-signals.md

 The grocery was deleted successfully on 2023-01-12-16:52:42.193290.
 ~~~

 Here, we define two receiver functions that print message strings to the console before and after an instance is deleted, respectively.
-The sender model class is "Order".
+The sender model class is `Order`.

-Note that the `instance` keyword is not one of the arguments of the `post_delete` receiver function because the signal cannot reference the instance object *after* it is deleted.
+Note that the `instance` is not one of the arguments of the `post_delete` receiver function because the signal cannot reference the instance object *after* it is deleted.

 ## A Practical Application: Designing an Endpoint